egyptianego17/ATmega32-Drivers/README.md

 Additionally, our repository offers a collection of libraries that provides extra functionality for the ATmega32, such as communication protocols, display drivers, and sensor interfaces.
 These libraries are modular and easy to integrate into your projects.

-Overall, our ATmega32 driver repository is a comprehensive resource for developers working with this microcontroller.
+Overall, our ATmega32 drivers repository is a comprehensive resource for developers working with this microcontroller.
 While not all the drivers are ready to use, the repository serves as a useful guide for understanding what's going on, and provides the necessary tools and components to build high-quality, reliable software